wirecard/magento-ee/README.md

 [![Magento v1.9.4.2](https://img.shields.io/badge/Magento-v1.9.4.2-green.svg)](https://magento.com/)

 ***
+**_IMPORTANT_**

+We would like to inform you that on June 1, 2020 all versions of Magento 1 will reach their end of life, as announced by Adobe.

+It is thus necessary to migrate to Magento 2 or another shop system platform before June 1, 2020.

+We support the following shop systems with our shop extensions:
+* Magento 2
+* OpenCart
+* OXID
+* PrestaShop
+* Salesforce Commerce Cloud
+* SAP Commerce
+* Shopify
+* Shopware
+* WooCommerce

+You can find details on all our shop extensions [here](https://doc.wirecard.com/ShopSystems.html).

+*Note: If you do not migrate from Magento 1, you may not comply with PCI DSS security standards.*

+***
 ## General Information
 Before you proceed, please read our [General Information](https://github.com/wirecard/magento-ee/wiki/Wirecard-Shop-Extensions-General-Information) for more details on Wirecard Shop Extension functionality and features.